artsiom-burkun/bulma-starter-kits/README.md

 'locale' => 'ru',
 ```

-You may use default locale or your own locale on you choice.
+You may use default locale or your own locale on your choice.

 #### 3. Add lines to `composer.json`